(keep reading to learn what happened)

 That huge loss is why the Bluewater Bar Rescue episode happened and why Chung needs so much help from Jon Taffer.

-To help rescue the Bluewater bar, Jon Taffer was accompanied by rapper Lil Jon (which you can see in the screenshot above).
+To help rescue the Bluewater bar, Jon Taffer was accompanied by rapper Lil Jon, which adds a fun dynamic.

 Both of them had the same thoughts about the exterior of the bar looking quite outdated.